gammasoft71/xtd/docs/downloads.md

    *Remarks: Verify if you can execute 'cmake --version' in "Terminal", if it's no, add cmake install directory to your path.*

-5. After installing g++, gsound, gtk3 and CMake, do the following in "Terminal" to Build and install :
+5. After installing g++, gsound, gtk3 and CMake, do the following in "Terminal" to Build and install xtd :

 ```shell
 cd xtd_path_name